Life Upside Down: Production

 Under the working title Worlds Apart, the film was shot during the COVID-19 pandemic remotely over Zoom in May and June 2020 in Los Angeles.

 Release

 Life Upside Down premiered at the 79th Venice Film Festival on September 1, 2021.
 IFC Films acquired North American distribution rights and released the film in limited theaters and video on demand on January 27, 2023.
 It began streaming on AMC+ in April 2023.

 In its opening weekend it grossed $2,419 at 27 theaters.
 It went on to make a total of $4,467 in the United States and Canada.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on eight critics, indicating "generally unfavorable" reviews.